 I think what you are doing IS helpful.
 It is not “an erosion of parental authority” try different techniques and to learn your child well enough that you are helping her to become better at coping with emotions.
 It sounds to little old me like what you are doing is successful parenting.

 Lynn, thanks for commenting!
-I still don’t see how letting a child scream and cry and be obnoxious is helping them to become better at coping with emotions.
+I still don’t see how letting a child scream and cry and be obnoxious is helping her to grow and become better at coping with emotions.
 Allowing tantrums to continue as long as the child wants is allowing the child to NOT cope and pretty much “lose it.”
-Also, everyone around them must suffer through the outburst, which puts the child in total control of the situation.
-That sounds a lot to me like a parent relinquishing their authority.
+Also, everyone around them must suffer through the obnoxious outburst, which puts the child in total control of the situation.

-Also, if what Alesia is doing is helpful, then why is her daughter continuing to have lots of tantrums?
-Sounds like a new approach is needed.
+Also, if what Alesia is doing is helpful, then why is her daughter continuing to have tantrums?
+Maybe a new approach is needed.

 Blessings!